Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Identification of Partially Latent Covariates

-Consider the following cross-sectional econometric model
+Consider the following cross-sectional econometric model:

-where $i=1,...,N$ indexes a generic observation from a \textit{random sample}, $y_{i}$ denotes an observable scalar-valued outcome variable, and $x_{i}:=\left(x_{i1},x_{i2}\right)$ denotes a two-dimensional vector of covariates.\footnote{See Corollary \ref{cor:more_inputs} for the extension of our identification method to settings with covariates of higher dimensions.} Both $u_{i}$ and $\e_{i}$ are scalar-valued unobserved errors, with $u_{i}$ taken to be a ``structural error'' that is endogenous with respect to $x_{i}$, while $\e_{i}$ is a ``measurement error'' that is assumed to be exogenous.
+where $i=1,...,N$ indexes a generic observation from a \textit{random sample}, $y_{i}$ denotes an observable scalar-valued output variable, and $x_{i}:=\left(x_{i1},x_{i2}\right)$ denotes a two-dimensional vector of covariates.\footnote{See Corollary \ref{cor:more_inputs} for the extension of our identification method to settings with covariates of higher dimensions.} Both $u_{i}$ and $\e_{i}$ are scalar-valued unobserved errors, with $u_{i}$ taken to be a structural error (such as a productivity shock) that is endogenous with respect to $x_{i}$, while $\e_{i}$ is a ``measurement error'' that is assumed to be exogenous.
 The unknown outcome function $F$ may be either parametric or nonparametric.

-First, we need to define what we mean by \textit{partially latent covariates}, a key data structure that we explore in this paper. \begin{assumption}[Partially Latent Covariates] For each observation $i$, the econometrician either observes $x_{i1}$ or $x_{i2}$, but never both. \end{assumption} Essentially, one of the two covariates $\left(x_{i1},x_{i2}\right)$ is latent in each observation in the data.
+First, we need to define what we mean by \textit{partially latent covariates}, a key data structure that we seek to handle in this paper. \begin{assumption}[Partially Latent Covariates] For each observation $i$, the econometrician either observes $x_{i1}$ or $x_{i2}$, but never both. \end{assumption} Essentially, one of the two covariates $\left(x_{i1},x_{i2}\right)$ is latent in each observation in the data.
 In the following, it will be convenient to write

-so that effectively $\left(d_{i},\left(2-d_{i}\right)x_{i1},\left(d_{i}-1\right)x_{i2}\right)$ is observed for $i$.
-Such data structures often arise when the data is collected at the individual level while we are interested in some firm, household, or team level outcome variable that also depends on other individuals who are not surveyed in the data.
-These types of unstructured data sets are becoming increasingly more prevalent in empirical work, as we discuss in detail below.
-In this section we just provide one application that we use as the leading example to illustrate the main concepts. \begin{example*}[Team Production Functions] Our first application studied in Section 4 focuses on identifying and estimating team production functions.\footnote{We use the term ``team production function'' since we largely focus on different types of labor inputs and abstract from capital or other inputs that may be subject to dynamics and adjustment costs.} For simplicity, let us assume a log-linear Cobb-Douglas specification:
+so that effectively $\left(d_{i},\left(2-d_{i}\right)x_{i1},\left(d_{i}-1\right)x_{i2}\right)$ is observed for $i$. \begin{example*}[Team Production Functions] Such data structures, for example, arise when the data is collected at the individual input level while we are interested in some firm or team level output variable that also depends on other individual inputs who are not surveyed in the data.
+Our main application focuses on identifying and estimating team production functions.\footnote{We use the term ``team production function'' since we largely focus on different types of labor inputs and abstract from capital or other inputs that may be subject to dynamics and adjustment costs.} For simplicity, let us assume a log-linear Cobb-Douglas specification: